TheRobBrennan/fixie-ai-llm-hackathon-20230916/README.md

 These are just a few examples of the many mathematical concepts and notations that Euler is credited for popularizing.
 ```

 Shout-out to [LangChain Library Adds Full Support for Neo4j Vector Index](https://neo4j.com/developer-blog/langchain-library-full-support-neo4j-vector-index/) for serving as a great guide for getting started with Neo4j Vectors.
-This project has been refactored for a more modular approach - and includes a few tweaks based on my personal taste.
+This project has been refactored for a more modular approach - and includes a few tweaks based on my taste.

 ## Initial setup